EllisBale/MindFlip/README.md

 ### Fonts

 For the fonts I imported some fonts from GoogleFonts.
 For headings I used Rubik Mono One which I felt goes well with the website category memory games also giving it a playfull feel to the site.
 For text in the body I used Work Sans because I was looking for something minimal so that the text didn't distract the user for the main point of the website which is the game.
+For buttons I went with system-ui -apple-system, sans serif.
+For game level and moves element I used DyanaPuff as it looks playful for casual gaming.

 <hr>

 <a id="Technologies"></a>

-## 3. Technologies
+## 3. **Technologies**

 ### Languages and tools used in this project: